 What isn’t being asked with the right frequency, “How did this patient get to this point?”

-Practicing medicine in this manner is largely responsible for skyrocketing chronic diseases such as diabetes, obesity, arthritis, heart disease and even cancer.
+Practicing medicine in this manner is largely responsible for skyrocketing chronic conditions.
 Much of modern-day healthcare expense is maintaining chronic illnesses and not reversing the causes or preventing them in the first place.

 Dr Mark Hyman of The Ultramind Solution says the following: “Today, medicine is in a serious predicament.
 The way we understand health and disease no longer reflects biological reality or the biological laws of nature.
 We need to understand that diseases are not fixed things that you catch or that just show up out of context but are related to the environment, your diet, genes, and lifestyle”.

 Truth be told, this is a designed conspiracy.